 If you are planning a trip to Berlin, you should know that there is a lot more to see here than just the Berlin Wall and the Brandenburg Gate.
 Berlin is the largest city in Germany and one of the largest cities in the European Union.
 It’s a diverse city filled with world-class museums, beautiful squares to wander through, and a huge collection of historical sites to visit.
 And you can see it all on our 5-day Berlin itinerary.

 Does five days sound like too much time?
-You might be surprised at how much there is to do in Berlin (check out our list on 30 things to do in Berlin).
+You might be surprised at how much there is to do in Berlin.
 Sure, you can run through the best of Berlin in one day, but it takes at least three full days to just scratch the surface of Berlin.
 Add in a day trip or two and before you know it, you need four to five days to explore this city.

 Here is our 5-day Berlin itinerary.
 Visit the must-see sights on days 1 through 3, go off-the-beaten-path on day 4, and take a day trip on day 5.

 Museum Island, the Berlin Wall, Brandenburg Gate, & the Reichstag Building

 How to Use This Map: Click the tab in the top left hand corner of the map to view the layers (points of interest and the walking route).
 You can click the check marks to hide or show layers.
 If you click the icons on the map, you can get more information about each point of interest.
 If you click the star next to the title of the map, this map will be added to your Google Maps account.
 To view it on your phone or computer, open Google Maps, click the menu button, go to “Your Places,” click Maps, and you will see this map on your list.

 Our tour of Berlin starts on Museum Island.
 This island is home to five world-class museums.
 You can pick one museum and see it at a leisurely pace or pop in to two or three museums and see the main exhibits.